 I just gave a talk on sustainable well-being to Tom Eggert’s class, Topics in Sustainable Business Practice, at UW-Madison.
 I’ve given a talk every year for the last 5 or so and every time it’s very rewarding, stimulating, and encouraging to hear thoughtful students engaging with this fascinating subject.
 In the past, I’ve spent more […]

 How absurd would it be if the coal miner, who brings a canary with him to warn of poisonous methane gas in the mine, then died because he ignored the canary’s warning?!
 This little musical story is a modern version of that.
-It’s a metaphor for what sometimes happens when people talk about issues of transition […]
+It’s a metaphor for what sometimes happens when people talk about issues of […]

 For the beginning of our third year of Swabi retreats, we started to explore transitioning the group to another phase.
 These videos explain this transition while also providing some idea of what the retreats are about.
 Part I, New Ways of Living, shows examples of cohousing and permaculture-inspired ecovillages as potential models for living sustainably. […]